 Is your PC contaminated with viruses?

-The only way to know if your PC is infected with a virus or malicious files is to fully scan it with a good and probably paid antivirus.
+To determine whether your computer, whether it’s a PC or Mac, has been compromised by a virus or malicious files, you must perform a comprehensive scan using a trusted antivirus program.
+This underscores the significance of having antivirus protection in place, for Mac as well as PC systems are susceptible to malware threats.
 Computers can be infected very easily if it’s not protected with antivirus.
 A good firewall and strong protection can protect your computer from being hacked or getting viruses through email or web browsing.
 If you are looking at adult sites or pirating software and movies, I highly recommend using a paid antivirus like McAfee or Kaspersky.

 Is your PC vulnerable to known threats?